-Livestreamed fortnightly, e-Cèilidh will be available to watch online through the new dedicated e-Cèilidh Website (Opens in a new window or downloads a file)
+Livestreamed fortnightly, e-Cèilidh will be available to watch online through the new dedicated e-Cèilidh Website

 Every fortnight the cèilidh will feature an MC or host performing a few items as well as introducing pre-recorded video contributions from other musicians and members of the local community including school pupils.